Oral Surgeons Are Specially Trained to Treat Facial Trauma

 Treating Facial Trauma in Oklahoma City, OK

 It is important to contact our staff as soon as possible when experiencing a facial injury.
 At Oral Surgery Specialists of Oklahoma, we understand the urgency of a facial injury and strive to fit our emergency patients into the schedule quickly for treatment, usually on the day of the injury.
-Dr. Bryan, Dr. Goodson, and Dr. Fuller are experts in reconstructive surgery, emergency oral care, and restorative procedures and work hard to restore full oral function and facial aesthetics.
+Dr. Bryan, and Dr. Goodson are experts in reconstructive surgery, emergency oral care, and restorative procedures and work hard to restore full oral function and facial aesthetics.